latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eviction prevention and rapid rehousing in Kansas.
+Eviction prevention programs in Kansas.

 Rapid rehousing is a form of assistance for families that are currently homeless.
 They may be placed into short term shelter sites or a transitional unit.
 There, they can work with case managers on employment, credit, and other needs.
 When ready to leave those shelter centers, there may be some government grants to pay a portion of a security deposit on a new, low income apartment.